raysas/modelling-project/README.md

 #### $NIC_2$ | NT

 an NT cell can become proliferative if it's back in a particular position (?) (radius < delta p).
-But on the other hand can die if this radius becomes too large (> dela p + delta n)
+But on the other hand can die if this radius becomes too large (> dela p + delta n?
+Rn related)

 ```
 # behavior of NIC_2, we're at current_agent where:
 #   current_agent.agent = NIC
 #   current_agent.mode = 2 (i.e., NT)

-if current_agent.radius < delta_p:
+if Rt - deltap < current_agent.radius < Rt + delta_p :
     current_agent.mode = 1 # -- becomes proliferative

+else if too away:
+    curren_agent.mode=3

 ```